 Large families are defined as those families containing five or more persons.
 Income is a major factor that constrains the ability of families to obtain adequate housing.
 Larger units are more expensive and most of the units with more than three bedrooms are single-family homes, instead of multi-family rental units, and not usually abundantly available.
-Resources available for persons with developmental disabilities large families are discussed in Chapter 5.
+Resources available for large families are discussed in Chapter 5.